alexpages/nexusToAWSCodeArtifact/README.md

 or through your IDE.

 ## Execution Scenarios
 Run the script twice.
-Cancel the first run after it stops logging in case it does not (it has a 300s timeout per thread, ti should stop).
+Cancel the first run after it stops logging in case it does not (it has a 300s timeout per thread, it should stop).
 The second execution will finish and clean up temporary files.

 ## Additional Information
 - Ensure you have the necessary permissions to access both Nexus and AWS CodeArtifact.